Plotting

 Currently the function tries to plot legends for the different layout patches.
 The position of the different legends has been hardcoded in corners and might require users to tweak the axis limits (through k0l_lim, k1l_lim and k2l_lim) to ensure legend labels and plotted elements don’t overlap.

-• title (Optional[str]) -- if provided, is set as title of the plot.
-Defaults to None.
+• title (str, optional) -- If provided, is set as title of the plot.

 • xoffset (float) -- An offset applied to the S coordinate before plotting.
 This is useful if you want to center a plot around a specific point or element, which would then become located at \(s = 0\).
 Beware this offset is applied before applying the xlimits.
 Defaults to 0.

-• xlimits (Tuple[float, float]) -- will implement xlim (for the s coordinate) if this is not None, using the tuple passed.
+• xlimits (tuple[float, float], optional) -- If given, will be used for the xlim (for the s coordinate), using the tuple passed.

-• plot_bpms (bool) -- if True, additional patches will be plotted on the layout subplot to represent Beam Position Monitors.
+• plot_bpms (bool) -- If True, additional patches will be plotted on the layout subplot to represent Beam Position Monitors.
 BPMs are plotted in dark grey.
+Defaults to False.

 title = "Machine Layout"